COS301-SE-2023/Avalanche/readme.md

 <details><summary>Michael Tarr - u20537833</summary><br>
 <img align="right" src="https://github.com/michaelrosstarr.png" width=150>
 <p>
 Hey 👋, I am Michael, a 3rd year BIS Multiemedia student.
 I have a passion for frontend development (and some backend as well), especially using NextJS, Typescript and TailwindCSS.
 On my off time, I enjoy playing video games and listening to music.
 If you ever find me by my laptop, most likely I have Spotify open listening to some tunes.
-Trying to come up with jokes about Star Wars is difficult.
+I've been trying to come up with jokes about Star Wars is difficult.
 Sometimes they seem a bit too forced.
 </p>
 <a href="https://github.com/michaelrosstarr" target="_blank">
   <img src="https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white"/>